hazelcast/hazelcast/hazelcast-documentation/src/ClusterQuorum.md

 #### Quorum Service
-Quorum service gives an ability to query quorum results over the `Quorum` instances.
+Quorum service gives you the ability to query quorum results over the `Quorum` instances.

 ##### Quorum

-Quorum instances let you to query quorum result of a particular quorum.
+Quorum instances lets you query the quorum result of a particular quorum.

-Here is the Quorum interface that you can interact with.
+Here is a Quorum interface that you can interact with.

 ```java
 /**
  * {@link Quorum} provides access to the current status of a quorum.